D230 SUMMER ACADEMIC COURSES ARE STILL RUNNING

 |What are the course locations, dates, and times?||

-Each teacher will share course requirements, office hours, due dates, and ensure technology access during the mandatory meeting date on June 1, 2020.
+Each teacher will share course requirements, virtual office hours, due dates, and ensure technology support.

-After the first two days, if students are on track they may work independently off-site as long as they stay on pace with the learning.
+After the first two days, if students are on track they will work independently to stay on pace with the learning.
 If they are not on track, they will be REQUIRED to attend additional onsite help session at Carl Sandburg HS in the Media Center from 9am – Noon.

-Notification will be sent to parents and students by 11:00 am the day before students are required to attend the Sandburg Help Center.
+Notification will be sent to parents and students by 11:00 am the day before students are required to attend mandatory virtual help sessions.

 Session 1 – June 7 – June 24